Historic Brooklyn mixed with modern influences.

 Expensive.
 Mostly brownstones and spacious brick homes.

-Recently, brownstones and townhouses in Boerum Hill have been among the most expensive in Brooklyn.
+Recently, Boerum Hill homes for sale have been among the most expensive in Brooklyn.
 Residents love the desirable location and elegant architecture in this small neighborhood.

 Boerum Hill might give you the feeling of being in a different decade.
 Some areas are a historical landmark, and residents have taken great care to preserve their beloved neighborhood.